 There are four common allergic skin diseases that our pets can be diagnosed with.
 These are:

-Clinical signs for each of these diseases can be very similar and some of the time there can be an overlap of diseases, where your pet may have two concurrent allergies, for example Flea Allergic Dermatitis as well as Atopic dermatitis.
-A very thorough history given to your veterinarian will be important in helping to reach a diagnosis for your pet.
+Clinical signs for each of these diseases can be very similar and sometimes there can be an overlap of diseases, where your pet may have two concurrent allergies, for example Flea Allergic Dermatitis as well as Atopic Dermatitis.
 The following sections will elaborate on each of these four common allergies.

-While allergies are one of the most common presentations for skin disease there are many other diseases which can also cause itchy, red and inflamed skin.
+Whilst allergies are a common cause of skin disease, there are many other diseases that can also cause itchy, red and inflamed skin.
 Along with taking a history and performing a clinical exam, your veterinarian may also perform skin tests to rule out these other causes.